6 players the Canadiens could realistically select with No. 5 draft pick tonight

 • 2022-23 stats (HK Sochi): 27 GP, 9 G, 11 A, 20 PTS

 Matvei Michkov has all the makings of an NHL superstar.
-The problem is that whoever drafts him will have to wait at least three years for the Russian player to make his way to North America.
+The problem is that whoever drafts him will likely have to wait at least three years for the Russian player to make his way to North America.

-Michkov is under contract with Kontinental Hockey League club SKA St. Petersburg through the 2025-26 season.
+That’s because Michkov is under contract with Kontinental Hockey League club SKA St. Petersburg through the 2025-26 season.

-ā€œIt’s kind of a risk-reward assessment for any team that is considering drafting him,ā€ he said. ā€œIt would be a tiebreaker … if you’re considering Michkov and another player you deem very, very comparable in terms of talent and potential, then those factors are probably going to weigh him down.
+ā€œIt’s kind of a risk-reward assessment for any team that is considering drafting him,ā€ he said. ā€œIt would be a tiebreaker… if you’re considering Michkov and another player you deem very, very comparable in terms of talent and potential, then those factors are probably going to weigh him down.

 ā€œIf we determine that Michkov is a lot more talented than the other players available at the draft, we’ll have a decision to make,ā€ Hughes concluded.